fugabi/tinypressco.github.io/_posts/2015-09-27-how-to-embed-images.markdown

 ![](http://i.imgur.com/KTOjpDn.png)

-Chat with us via blue button at bottom if you have any questions.
+Chat with us via blue button at bottom of [http://tinypress.co](http://tinypress.co) if you have any questions.

 Hope you enjoy!